AdobeDocs/workfront.ko-KR/help/quicksilver/maestro/access/grant-access.md

    사용자는 작업 공간, 레코드 유형, 레코드 및 필드를 만들 수 있습니다.

 <!--

 ## Share permissions to a workspace

+Only system administrators can access all workspaces in Maestro.
+As a system administrator, you must share a workspace with other users for them to view, manage, or contribute to it.

+To share a workspace with others:

 1. Click the **Main Menu** icon ![](assets/dots-main-menu.png) in the upper-right or the **Main Menu** icon ![](assets/lines-main-menu.png) in the upper-left corner, if available, then click **Maestro**.
 1. Open the workspace you want to share, then click **Share** in the upper-right corner of the screen. (*************add screen shot when UI is finalized and maybe edit the steps*********)
-1. In the field provided, start typing the name of a user or a group, then click it when it displays in the list.
+1. In the field provided, start typing the name of a user or a group (******ensure you can share with groups*******), then click it when it displays in the list.
 1. Select one of the following permission levels from the drop-down menu:
     * View
     * Contribute